rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Can I provision Cloud Databases if I don't have Cloud Servers, Cloud Load Balancers, or Cloud Sites on my account?

 Yes.
-[High Availability instance groups](/how-to/high-availability-for-cloud-databases) allow for both internal connections on their data center's internal service network (ServiceNet) as well as external networks via a public IP/hostname.
+[High availability instance groups](/how-to/high-availability-for-cloud-databases) allow for both internal connections on their data center's internal service network (ServiceNet) as well as external networks via a public IP/hostname.
 Single instances and replica sets are provisioned only with network interfaces on ServiceNet.
 Connecting to one of these types of Cloud Databases instances remotely requires either a Cloud Server or Cloud
 Load Balancer to [proxy the
 connection](/how-to/connect-to-a-cloud-databases-instance).